BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-3/CODE_OF_CONDUCT.md

 If you experience or witness behavior that violates this Code of Conduct, please report it to the project maintainers.
 Provide as much context as possible (links, screenshots, timestamps, usernames) so we can fairly evaluate the situation.

-Reports can be sent to the project email: `maintainers@project.local` (replace with the project's real contact) or opened as a private GitHub issue marked for maintainers only.
+Reports can be sent to the project email: "gupta.shrishti.0111@gmail.com" or opened as a private GitHub issue marked for maintainers only.

 When a report is received, maintainers will: